poyro/poyro/packages/docs/src/app/essays/unit-testing-a-legal-ai-app/page.md

 Now, what we want to determine is how much the predicted substring and actual substring overlap.
 What would be some good qualities for a function that determined this?

-- Returns a number from 0.0 to 1.0, with 0.0 meaning no overlap and 1.0 meaning perfect overlap.
+- Returns a number from `0.0` to `1.0`, with `0.0` meaning no overlap and `1.0` meaning perfect overlap.
-- If the predicted substring entirely contains the actual subtring but is not exactly equal to it, we want this function to return a number less than 1.0.
+- If the predicted substring entirely contains the actual subtring but is not exactly equal to it, we want this function to return a number less than `1.0`.
 Same the other way around.

-The latter point guarantees that 1.0 always means perfect overlap rather than one substring containing the other.
-Here is a function meeting these characteristics (in NLP this is called the Intersection over Union):
+The latter point guarantees that `1.0` always means perfect overlap rather than one substring containing the other.
+Here is a function meeting these characteristics (in NLP this is called the [Jaccard Similarity](https://medium.com/@igniobydigitate/similarity-coefficients-a-beginners-guide-to-measuring-string-similarity-d84da77e8c5a)):

 ```js
 const calculateOverlapPercentage = (substringIdx1, substringIdx2) => {